 The dollar fell for a second straight session on Monday in quiet trading as investors took more profits on earlier steep gains.

 Jim Iuorio, TJM Institutional Services, shares his view of the U.S. stock market; and Jeff Kilburg, KKM Financial, shares his protection game plan.

 The market will continue to power higher this year, two market pros told CNBC.
 Here's why.

-CNBC's Rick Santelli discusses the latest action in the bond market and the U.S. dollar.
+CNBC's Rick Santelli reports on the action in the bond market after the release of October's nonfarm jobs data.

 CNBC's Rick Santelli discusses the latest action in the bond market, and the U.S. dollar.

 Nonfarm payrolls will be the big event on Wall Street on Friday, with stock index futures ticking higher in anticipation.

 The dollar slipped on Friday after a solid but below-expectation October U.S. jobs report.

 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.